thyscall/toca-trainings/README.md

 ### Use of Technology
-- [ ] HTML - Uses HTML for two pages:
+- [ ] HTML - Uses HTML for three pages:
   1. Home
   2. Login
   3. About Me
 - [ ] CSS - Application styles that are adaptable to desktop and mobile devices, follow good UX design principles, and emphasize value of website.